Construction of the frequency response based on experimental data

 Conclusion

-To obtain the frequency response of a process for which we are given the input and output signals, it is enough to divide one signal by the other after translating them into the frequency domain.
+To obtain the frequency response of the process for which we are given the input and output signals, it is enough to divide one signal into another after their translation into the frequency domain.